484

 3

-Franciszek Salezy Jezierski (1740–1791) was a Polish writer, social and political activist of the Enlightenment period.
-A Catholic priest, he was involved with the creation of the Commission of...
+Franciszek Salezy Jezierski was a Polish priest, social and political activist, and writer of the Enlightenment period.

 3